abayoss/meanFun/README.md

 ## Use Cases :

 ### Public resources :
-recources that every body has access to :
+Recourses that every body has access to :

 ![Imgur](https://i.imgur.com/4YiTYda.png)

 ### Private resources :
-recources that only authenticated users has access to :
+Recourses that only authenticated users has access to :

 ![Imgur](https://i.imgur.com/myEuXmj.png)